GooDLAV/rsschool-cv/cv.md

 ***
 ## _**About Me:**_

 *Go to school to increase your experience and find/new work.
-Purposefulness, sociability, Experience in stressful situations.
+Purposefulness, sociability.
+Experience in stressful situations.
 In such a rapidly changing world, you cannot remain in stasis, you need constant growth.
-That's why you want to be on the edge of a knife.*
+That's why i want to be on the edge of a knife.*
 ***
 ## _**Skills:**_
 no skills